This vegan pasta salad recipe is perfect for picnics! A creamy, no-mayo tahini dressing coats curly noodles, summer veggies, and briny artichokes.

 - Doesn’t matter if it’s vegan?
 Use 3/4 cup halved mini mozzarella balls instead of the navy beans.

-Feel free to toss in your favorite summer veggies & herbs to make a salad you love!
+Feel free to toss in your favorite summer veggies and herbs.
+Let me know what variations you try!

 Vegan Pasta Salad Serving Suggestions